And I think I'm gonna love you for a long long time"

 - Got her in trouble in 2004 when during a concert at the Aladdin Theatre in Las Vegas she criticized then-President George W. Bush and praised Michael Moore and his documentary Fahrenheit 9/11.
 While it drew a mixed reaction from the crowd, it got her evicted from the theatre and became a national controversy.
 Not that it stopped her, as she continued giving the monologue at her summer concerts through 2006.
 At one 2006 Canadian concert, she called Bush an idiot and a racist.

-- Politician Guest Star: Dated California Governor Jerry Brown for a few years in the late 70s/early 80s, which brought greater public scrutiny on both of their personal lives.
+- Politician Guest-Star: Dated California Governor Jerry Brown for a few years in the late 70s/early 80s, which brought greater public scrutiny on both of their personal lives.
 During Brown's campaign for president in 1980, buttons were distributed which encouraged a vote for Brown to bring about First Lady Linda Ronstadt.

 - Screw the Money, I Have Rules!: "Silver Threads and Golden Needles" provides an In-Universe example:"You can't buy my love with money cause I never was that kind"

-- Screw This, I'm Outta Here!: After performing with Chuck Berry on "Back in the USA" during the latter's 60th birthday concert, she was so frustrated with the song that she decided to not come back for the second concert occuring that night.
+- Screw This, I'm Outta Here: After performing with Chuck Berry on "Back in the USA" during the latter's 60th birthday concert, she was so frustrated with the song that she decided to not come back for the second concert occuring that night.

 - Self-Titled Album: 1972's Linda Ronstadt

 - "Sesame Street" Cred: Hosted an episode of The Muppet Show in 1980.
+Also appeared on Sesame Street in 1987/88 when she was promoting Canciones de ma Padre.

 - Silly Love Songs: Many of her songs fit somewhere in this category.